-Prepare for at least seven days.
 The best time to assemble a disaster supplies kit is well before you need it.
-Most of these items are already in your home, it is matter of assembling them before a disaster occurs.
+Most of these items are already in your home.
+Adapt this information to your families personal circumstances.
+With these simple preparations, you and your family can be ready for the unexpected.